Wednesday, March 13, 2024

 -

 Lewin's Change Management Model Video - Change can be disruptive and unnerving.
-In this short video, learn how to understand and manage change with Lewin's Change Management Model.1 year ago
+In this short video, learn how to understand and manage change with Lewin's Change Management Model.2 years ago

 -